alextrem/red-diamond/README.md

 The processor is using [ChibiOS] (http://www.chibios.org/dokuwiki/doku.php?id=start) as operating system and in future it is maybe able to decode and encode [MP3] (http://sourceforge.net/projects/mad/files/libmad/) files.
 The first steps will be to be able to read and configure the different devices

+To build the software clone the repo, init and update the submodules and type:

+    $ make all

+If there is a [Toolchain] (https://launchpad.net/gcc-arm-embedded) available you should get a working binary.

 ### File Tree: ###

 |-- board